ajakhotia/robotFarm/README.md

 # 🚜 robotFarm

-`robotFarm` is a CMake-based build system for commonly used robotics and AI libraries.
-Package managers often ship stale versions, and some libraries take too long to rebuild as submodules. `robotFarm` builds and installs the latest versions with documented, optimized parameters so your projects can reliably link against them.
-Refer to the [Build status](#-build-status) for available libraries.
+`robotFarm` is a `super-build` setup for commonly used AI and robotics libraries.
+It uses `CMake` to build libraries from source, manages inter-library dependencies, and highlights which prerequisites should be installed through the OS package manager.
+Each library is configured to enable the broadest set of features and optimizations, ensuring reproducible and up-to-date builds.
+See `Build Status` section for the list of supported libraries.

 # 🌱 Why use robotFarm?